x = quadprog(H,f)

 For the interior-point-convex algorithm, an exit flag of 1 means the result is a global minimum.

-You can use the Optimization Tool for quadratic programming.
+You can use the Optimization app for quadratic programming.
 Enter optimtool at the MATLAB® command line, and choose the quadprog - Quadratic programming solver.
-For more information, see Graphical Optimization Tool.
+For more information, see Optimization App.

 The trust-region-reflective algorithm is a subspace trust-region method based on the interior-reflective Newton method described in .
 Each iteration involves the approximate solution of a large linear system using the method of preconditioned conjugate gradients (PCG).
 For more information, see trust-region-reflective quadprog Algorithm.